Oil Spill | Sitka, Alaska | April 19, 2017

 We are currently working to determine the magnitude of the injuries to the resources and services that were impacted by the spill.

 The Natural Resource Damage Assessment (NRDA) is focused on injuries to Pacific herring and lost human uses related to shellfish harvesting.
 Data and information collected during the spill and existing information from other sources are being used to determine the amount of restoration needed to compensate the public for natural resource injuries and lost recreational fishing use opportunities.

-On July 1, 2019 NOAA released a draft Restoration Plan and Environmental Assessment for proposed projects in Sitka, aimed at restoring impacts to Pacific herring and lost shellfish harvesting opportunities.
+On July 1, 2019 NOAA released a Draft Restoration Plan and Environmental Assessment for public comment, proposing restoration projects in Sitka to compensate for natural resource injuries from the spill.

 Later, In January 2020, natural resource trustees released a Final Damage Assessment and Restoration Plan and Environmental Assessment.
 The plan includes projects that aim to improve local environments and recreational opportunities impacted by the oil spill.
 To restore lost Pacific herring, NOAA identified a marine debris removal project that would benefit Pacific herring by reducing egg loss.
 To restore lost shellfish harvesting days, NOAA identified as a preferred project an increased effort to monitor paralytic shellfish poisoning.